Postage stamps and postal history of the United Kingdom: Design trends of British stamps

+Watercolour and Miniature Art in Stamp Design

+While graphic design and photography dominate modern stamp production, the Royal Mail has occasionally commissioned traditional botanical artists to maintain historical accuracy.
+As noted by the Great Britain Philatelic Society, the June 1976 "Roses" centenary issue featured well-known varieties of the "English rose" designed and painted by Kristin Rosenberg, “a specialist in wild flower miniatures.”
+Her four-stamp set commemorated the Royal National Rose Society by rendering detailed depictions of the Elizabeth of Glamis, Grandpa Dickson, Rosa Mundi, and Sweet Briar varieties.
+Rosenberg's work subsequently expanded into the wider philatelic market through her production of illustrated first day covers and commemorative presentation envelopes for various Royal and Commonwealth events.

 With regard to previous monarchs, stamps were issued in 1987 to mark the 150th anniversary of Queen Victoria's accession, and in 1997 to mark the 450th anniversary of King Henry VIII's death.
-From 2008 to 2011 stamps were issued featuring all of England's kings and queens and also the Scottish House of Stewart.
+From 2008 to 2011 stamps were issued featuring all of England's kings and queens and also the Scottish House of Stuart.

 In February 2022 new barcoded "definitive design" stamps were introduced.
 The rectangular (matrix) codes, unique to each stamp, use a trademarked coding designed to prevent counterfeiting and to enable tracking of letters, and to enable correspondents to link digital content to their stamps.
 Until 2022 any 1st and 2nd class and decimal currency postage stamps could be used; old Machin and country definitive design stamps without barcodes are no longer valid from 31 July 2023, with old ones exchangeable for barcoded ones indefinitely through a process which Royal Mail calls the "Stamp Swap Out scheme".
 Special stamps with pictures and Christmas stamps without a barcode continued to be valid.
 Stamps are exchanged like-for-like: a "1st class" stamp will be replaced by a 1st class one, not 95p.